13 Things to Do in Dubai in October

 Enjoying Oktoberfest| ©Barasti

-If you thought that Oktoberfest, the popular beer festival that has been celebrated in Munich (Germany) since 1810 and has spread to countries all over the world, had not arrived in Dubai, you were very, very wrong.
+If you thought that Oktoberfest—that popular beer festival celebrated in Munich (Germany) since 1810 and which has spread to countries all over the world—hadn’t made it to Dubai, you were very, very wrong.
 Never doubt the power of barley!

 Before you go, you must learn rule number one: just like in Germany, here beer is ordered and served by the liter.
-Train first!
-At the Oktoberfest in the United Arab Emirates, the spirit of the original event is replicated, but at thirty degrees.
-It is likely that in many hotels you can drink your Paulaner lying on a sun lounger.
-Not a bad change, right?
+Work up an appetite first!
+The Oktoberfest in the United Arab Emirates captures the spirit of the original event, but at 30 degrees.
+You’ll likely be able to enjoy your Paulaner while lounging in a deck chair at many hotels.
+Not a bad trade-off, is it?

-In addition, the staff at the accommodations often copy the attire and don one of the typical regional costumes.
-German food (sausages and salted doughnuts) have also arrived in this Persian Gulf city for the festivities - you'll feel like a real Bavarian!
+Plus, the staff at the accommodations often dress up in one of the typical regional costumes.
+German food (sausages and pretzels) has also made its way to this city on the Persian Gulf for the festival.
+You’ll feel like a true Bavarian!

-10. Watch the changing of the seasons in the Miracle flower garden
+10. Observe the changing seasons in the Miracle Flower Garden

 Visiting the Miracle Garden| ©Oiva Eskola